Get in Shape1 of 8

 On the other hand, if you're a taller athlete who prefers a different sport, consider giving volleyball a shot.
 You may find your height makes you a natural, and you never know if you'll fall in love with a sport unless you try.

 Kerri Walsh Jennings and Misty May-Treanor are best known as "the greatest beach volleyball team of all time," according to Team USA, but both women played other sports growing up, too.
-Though the women have three gold medals (with Walsh Jennings going for a fourth in Rio), they haven't dedicated all their athletic years to just volleyball.
+Though the women have three gold medals, they haven't dedicated all their athletic years to just volleyball.
 Walsh Jennings was on her high school basketball team, while May-Treanor participated in soccer, tennis, dance and track and field.

-So you made the team?
-Congrats!
-But don't stop your drive now.
-Volleyball season is quick and since it starts right after summer break, you have a lot to learn very quickly.
+So, you made the team?
+Congratulations–but don't stop your drive now.
+Volleyball season is quick, and since it starts right after summer break, you have a lot to learn in a short amount of time.

 "After so many years coaching it is a reality that the players have a summer, too," Turco says.
 "We have an ongoing progressive conditioning element in our daily practice.
 We want to be at our peak for the State Tournament in November."